11 Signs You’re Not Enjoying Sex With Your Partner As Much As You Should Be

 3. You've Actually Been With Someone Else

 That doesn't, however, mean sex should feel like a chore.
-If it does, it could be a sign that you're not enjoying sex with your partner as much as you should, Dr. Steve McGough, director of R&D at Women and Couples Wellness, LLC, tells Bustle.
+If it does, it could be a sign you're not enjoying sex with your partner as much as you should, Dr. Steve McGough, the director of R&D at Women and Couples Wellness, LLC, tells Bustle.

 If you're just going through the motions, consider talking to your partner about ways to have more fun.
-Do you need to go on vacation?
+Do you need to go on spicy vacation?
 Try new positions?
 Chat about a few shared fantasies?
 It can all help make sex fun again, and keep your spark alive.

 5. You Hardly Ever Fantasize About Your Partner

-7. You Don't Feel Comfortable
+7. You Don't Feel Comfortable During Sex

-8. You're Afraid To Talk About What You Want
+8. You're Afraid To Talk About What You Want In Bed

-9. You Feel Disappointed More Often Than Not
+9. You Always Feel Disappointed After Sex

 10. You Think Sex Is Supposed To Be A Certain Way